LEADING OFF: 3 Mother’s Day doubleheaders on rainy weekend

 RAISING AWARENESS

-Susan G. Komen and Major League Baseball are teaming up in the fight against breast cancer, and Komen’s “Share a Moment with Mom” campaign will debut a Mother’s Day video Sunday.
+Susan G. Komen and Major League Baseball are teaming up in the fight against breast cancer, and Komen’s ”Share a Moment with Mom” campaign will debut a Mother’s Day video.
 The video will be released on the organization’s social media channels and website.
-It will also appear in stadiums and feature players such as Pete Alonso, Tim Anderson, Carlos Correa, Carlos Rodón and Mike Trout with their mothers.
+It will also appear in stadiums and feature players such as Pete Alonso, Tim Anderson, Carlos Correa, Carlos Rodon and Mike Trout with their mothers.

 MAKING THEM UP